gperdrizet/PUBSUM/pubsum/benchmarks/parallel_batched_summarization/NOTES.md

 ```

 So, we were hitting the cards a bit harder, basically touching the power limit in some cases - but temps were fine and no memory errors.
 Starting to feel like at least one of these cards is cooked.
 Let's try a full poweroff and reseat the cards, then a clean boot and a run with no quantization.
 Failing that, we might need to (hopefully) determine which card is causing the problem and just pull it and run on one K80.

+That seemed to solve it - running on one K80 is stable.
+Guess we cooked a GPU, time to move on.